 Garbage — especially leftover food — attracts birds and other wildlife to the beaches, resulting in water contamination.

 - Put small children in waterproof diapers and change diapers frequently.
+Dispose of diapers in trash containers.

 - Grill only in designated areas, and place your charcoal waste in the marked red metal containers.